Bell Ambulance Data Breach Settlement (Closed)

 Published June 22, 2026

-Bell Ambulance data breach — medical transport patient and employee records exposed in a February 2025 cyberattack
+Bell Ambulance data breach — medical transport patient and employee records exposed in a February 2025 cyberattack (settlement closed)

-What Is This Settlement About?
+What Was This Settlement About?

 Bell Ambulance, Inc. — a private medical transport and ambulance service based in Milwaukee, Wisconsin — agreed to a $2 million class action settlement to resolve claims that it failed to protect personal and protected health information from a data breach.
-The company has said it identified a targeted cyberattack on its computer systems in February 2025, during which an unauthorized party accessed certain files containing private information.
+The company said it identified a targeted cyberattack on its computer systems in February 2025, during which an unauthorized party accessed certain files containing private information.
 Bell Ambulance notified roughly 114,000 individuals that their data may have been involved.

-Claim Deadline June 29, 2026 Final approval hearing July 14, 2026
+Claim Deadline June 29, 2026 (passed) Final approval hearing July 14, 2026

 Estimated Payout Cash or up to $5,000 Pro rata cash (estimated ~$90) · or documented out-of-pocket losses · + 2 yrs CyEx medical identity monitoring

-Who Qualifies?
+Who Qualified?

 According to the litigation, the information potentially exposed in the breach included full names along with sensitive personal and medical details such as Social Security numbers, dates of birth, driver's license numbers, financial information, information regarding medical treatments and diagnoses, medical record numbers, health insurance information, full-face photographic images, and other protected health information.
 If you are unsure whether you were included, the official settlement website can confirm your eligibility.

-How Much Can You Get?
+How Much Could You Get?

-Deadlines and Key Dates
+Key Dates

 Watch Out for Scams